JoshCheek/regular-expression-knowledge-we-have-discovered/Readme.md

 ## Methods
 * `=~`
-  Gives the index of the first match
+  Returns the index of the first match
 * `[]`
   return the first match
 * `gsub`
-  Takes a regex expression, and a second argument.
-Replaces all instances of the target (first argument) with the second argument.
+  FIND ME
 * `split`
   Splits string based on the character argumert provided (a.split(/<character(s)>/).
   Removes the arg character(s) from the string, returns an array of strings